biozzyn/handroanthus-variant-analysis/README.md

   --max-runtime 08:00:00 >& himp2_1.prepro.log &
 ```

-If all the analysis ran successfully the analysist shoud found BAM formatted files under the ``<path-to-analysis>/HIMP-1`` and ``<path-to-analysis>/HIMP-2`` directories.
+If all the analysis ran successfully the analysist shoud find BAM formatted files under the ``<path-to-analysis>/HIMP-1`` and ``<path-to-analysis>/HIMP-2`` directories.
 These files contain the read to genome alignments that should be used as input to the variant analysis steps in the pipeline.

 ### Variant Calling and Genotyping (performed manually)